Marialia Pacitto: Ethical/sustainable fashion

 In 2015, as Pacitto's interest in sustainable fashion began to grow, she partnered with Helpsy, a current for-profit B Corp with an environmental mission to recycle clothes, for their online e-commerce shop.
-At the time, Helpsy was one of the very first ethical fashion e-commerce websites.
+At the time, Helpsy was one of the first ethical fashion e-commerce websites.
 A year later, Buzzfeed named Helpsy one of the 14 best places to shop sustainably while featuring Pacitto's swimsuit design.
 As Pacitto re-branded and continued to shift her designs toward being more sustainable, she received mentions in articles from ethical fashion sites including The Fashion Law and NerdDNA."Already costuming well known celebrities and churning out ready to wear, [Marialia Pacitto] hand makes her entire collection ethically in the USA."
 In 2017, Pacitto took a hiatus from her regular collection as she explored new avenues of design and studied textiles, pattern making, graphic design, and photography.
 The following year, Pacitto launched Private Client to deal with limited-run production services for other brands and independent designers.
 Continuing with her education on the ethics of fashion, Pacitto re-emerged years later with her Spring Summer 2021 Collection- the first Ready-to-Wear line from the designer in 5 years.
 This collection made its debut on ASOS Marketplace as one of the first independent designers from Los Angeles carried by the UK-based retailer.
 Pacitto also won their AW21 Homepage Competition which featured the brand on their marketplace homepage for the Autumn/Winter 2021 season.